 Across the globe, there are over 2,000 different species of termites โ about 40 of which can be found across the United States.
-However, here in Long Island, we deal with just one species: the Eastern Subterranean Termite.ย
+However, here in Long Island, we deal with just one main species: the Eastern Subterranean Termite.
+These small but destructive pests spend most of the year underground, though you may see them in the spring or summer when they leave the colony to reproduce.

 How to Identify Subterranean Termites